 As a whole school community, we celebrate the many different aspects of religious education and the special dates of the Catholic calender throughout the year.
 We do this through whole school assemblies, visits from Fr Michael and Fr Matthew for special dates, eg Ash Wednesday, Infant and Junior assemblies and through wonderful RE displays, that can be seen across the whole school.
 All our children enjoy seeing and discussing the various religious topics and events on display, making them valuable and meaningful focal points for our whole school community, with visitors to the school often commenting on the beautiful presentation of our displays.

 We regularly celebrate the many different cultures we have in school.
 We hold Cultural Weeks throughout the year, focusing on various themes, eg Food, Music and Art, and invite parents to come in to speak to children, for example to tell stories from their own culture.

 We are visited by representatives from local Catholic Secondary Schools, to speak to pupils with regards to the transition from Year 6 to Year 7, and we liaise with these secondary schools to aid smooth transition from primary to secondary school.
 We also have close links with other local primary schools, both community and church schools, regularly attending meetings and visiting schools to share good class practice and exchange ideas.

 Sport has always proved to be a popular unifying activity.
-As such, we have a number of inter-school sporting events throughout the school year, often organised by St.Paul’s Academy or St Thomas More secondary school.
-The activities organised range from bench ball and football, to Gaelic football – win or lose every event has proved very enjoyable!
+As such, we have a number of inter-school sporting events throughout the school year, including football and athletics – win or lose every event has proved very enjoyable!